cponcej/awesome-tech/docs/linux-microsoft.md

 # Linux
 - [7 Steps to Start Your Linux SysAdmin Career](https://www.linux.com/news/featured-blogs/191-linux-training/834644-7-steps-to-start-your-linux-sysadmin-career)
 - [medium.com: I Moved to Linux and It’s Even Better Than I Expected](https://medium.com/backchannel/i-moved-to-linux-and-it-s-even-better-than-i-expected-9f2dcac3f8fb#.ifoqwzclj)
+- [Predictably, it is hard to make money from something that is free.
+That includes Linux](http://www.theworldin.com/article/12077/what-next-linux) Only one Linux company has made it big: Red Hat, which is expected to take about  $2 billion in its 2015 financial year, mostly by selling support services to users of the operating system and other open-source programs.
+The main beneficiaries of such software have been operators of huge data centres, such as Amazon, Facebook and Google, which wouldn’t be able to offer cheap cloud-computing services if they had to pay for the software.

 ## Linux and FOSS Blogs and Forums
 - [FOSS Force](http://fossforce.com/)